michalkolodziejski/verbose-happiness/README.md

 - PLEASE BE EXCITED

 ## Greetz
-- `Tomasz 'TDC' Cieślewicz`, for not letting the 90s go out of our minds, and inspiration to "blink those colors professionally",
+- `Tomasz 'TDC' Cieślewicz`, for not letting the 90s go out of our minds, and inspiration to "blink those colours professionally",
 - `Fragmare`, for his excellent drums track,
 - `Marcin 'Whip' Łapiński`, for challenging me with Atari 2600 programming,
 - `Kamil 'Gorgh' Trzaska`, for inspiration and infinite imagination,